AlexXi19/ml-serving/README.md

 - Separating server container and model container, scale individually.
 - Multi-model serving
 - Model from model store
+- Non-http entrypoints
+    - Online: grpc
-- Non-http data entrypoints and outputs, kafka, dagster etc.
+    - Offline: kafka, dagster etc.
-    - data pipeline => serve => output storage
+        - data pipeline => predict => output storage
-- Non-http serving api, grpc etc.

 ## What `swerve` is trying to do
 - Provides simple interface to start and deploy an ml inference server.